Understanding AusUDID: Australia’s Unique Device Identification Database

 Manufacturers

-Responsible for creating the UDI, ensuring the quality management system includes device identification, and providing device information to sponsors.
+Responsible for assigning the UDI, having a quality management system, and may provide device information to AusUDID on behalf of the sponsors.

 Sponsors